Alli Cuentos - Practitioner Coordinator

 Catherine Marroquin - Marketing Coordinator

 Catherine Marroquin, Community Well founding partner, has over 15 years of experience working with youth and their families in the Bay Area.
 She was born in San Francisco and is the daughter of Colombian Immigrants.
 Catherine worked with foster care youth for Juma Ventures in San Francisco as the Work Readiness Program Coordinator in 2001.
-After receiving her bachelors degree in Sociology from San Francisco State University in 2006, she continued community work with the Safety Network Partnership as a Community Organizer.
-In 2008, Catherine was hired at Mission Graduates as the College Connect Lead Counselor and was promoted to Director in 2010.
+After receiving her Bachelors degree in Sociology from San Francisco State University in 2006, she continued community work with the Safety Network Partnership as a Community Organizer.
+In 2008, Catherine was hired at Mission Graduates as the College Connect Lead Counselor, was promoted to Director in 2010 and later promoted to Sr. Director of College Access and Success in 2016.
 She has also been studying Curanderia for the past 5 years with Tereza Iñiguez-Flores and integrates her teachings with the youth and families that she serves.
 Catherine is extremely grateful and excited to have launched Community Well with a beautiful community that shares her dedication to healing her community and social equity.

 Cindy Goeun Hong - Community Partnerships Coordinator